 1) Types of gas boiler

 There are three forms of gas-fired boiler:

 The vast majority of gas boilers work with radiators (known as a ‘wet’ central heating system).
 Some gas boilers are floor standing and sometimes incorporate a small hot water cylinder that boosts the hot water flow rates.
 Gas boilers are available as wall hung combination, heat only and system boiler models.
 For more on the different boiler types, see our Guide to boiler types.
-80% of boiler sales in the UK are combi boilers so we have devoted a section of our site to this boiler type.
-If you are buying a combi boiler you may wish to visit our Guide to combi boilers.
+80% of boiler sales in the UK are combi boilers so we have devoted a section of our site to this boiler type: Combi boiler help-centre.

 Warm air units